furkanksl/zunote-web/README.md

 ZU-NOTE is a simple note-taking web app | Take a note while voice recording.
 After web, It will be developed for all platforms (Android, IOS, Linux, Windows, IpadOS and chrome extension).

 It will be fully open-source when project done.
-You can see current demo here: [zunote-io](https://zunote-io.web.app/)
+You can see it here: [zunote-io](https://zunote.io/)

 Tech Stack :

--   NextJs,
+-   NextJs
--   ReactJs,
+-   ReactJs
--   (Tailwind + Scss),
+-   (Tailwind + Scss)
+-   Firebase
+-   AWS-S3
--   Firebase,
+-   Docker
--   AWS
+-   GCP

 ## Getting Started